-Failing modules does not mean that you completely failed your degree.
+Failing modules do not mean that you have completely failed your degree.
 Research and identify your options.
-Knowing which options are available to you is reassuring and could help calm you down.
+Knowing which options are available to you is reassuring and could help to calm you down.

-Check your UFS General Rulebook as well as Faculty specific rulebook (elaborated more in the following article).
+Check your UFS General Rulebook as well as faculty-specific rulebook (elaborated more in the following article).
 The rulebook outlines the compilation of a curriculum and progression rules.

-STEP 3: Consider the Implications
+STEP 3: Consider the implications